nbaronti/Homework_1/README.md

 ## Key Products, Services, and Target Market

 Square offers a suite of products and financial services to help every business succeed.
-The company has grown its committments to sellers over the years, evolving its suite of dynamic business tools and integrating business banking services into its platform to offer loans to its diverse customer pool and facilitate business funding.
+The company has grown its commitments to sellers over the years, evolving its suite of dynamic business tools and integrating business banking services into its platform to offer loans to its diverse customer pool and facilitate business funding.
 Square's key offerings included:

 ### Commerce Solutions
 - [**Square Point of Sale (POS)**](https://squareup.com/us/en/point-of-sale): Square offers a variety of POS devices & software for restaurants, retails, and all other kinds of businesses
-- [**Square Online**](https://squareup.com/us/en/online-store): Square offers an eCommerce platorm to design your restaurant or retail website online and integrate with Square POS devices
+- [**Square Online**](https://squareup.com/us/en/online-store): Square offers an eCommerce platform to design your restaurant or retail website online and integrate with Square POS devices
 - [**Square Payments**](https://squareup.com/us/en/payments): Square offers multiple payment processing methods to enable customer sales, including in-person, online, or remote (invoice) payments.

 ### Banking for Businesses